Find The Best Insurance

 The act of creating your documents doesn’t necessarily make them legal.
 Many documents, such as trusts and wills, must be printed out and signed before they become legal.
 Requirements vary from state to state, but generally you’ll need to sign your will or trust in the presence of two witnesses.

 Additionally, while most states don’t require a notary, getting your documents notarized can speed up the probate process.

-Rocket Lawyer’s Next Steps checklist can help you determine how to make your document legal in your state.
+Rocket Lawyer’s Next Steps estate planning checklist can help you determine how to make your document legal in your state.

 Once your documents are signed, you should keep copies in a safe place in your home, and accessible to relevant parties such as your spouse, family members, or the executor of your estate.
 You can also make and distribute copies to the right people; for example, it is a good idea to give your physician copies of your living will and other medical documents.

 When you need to make changes — such as following the birth of a child, marriage or divorce — you can make updates, revoke old documents or create completely new ones (in the case of a will, making updates is known as making a codicil).
 Rocket Lawyer can help you manage these changes, too.

 A will is the best way to ensure your property goes to your loved ones after you die.

 Rocket Lawyer is appealing for its ease of use, speed and cost:

 When compared to similar companies, Rocket Lawyer’s transparent pricing and speed help it stand out.
 Every document costs the same, and members who pay a monthly fee get unlimited access to legal documents and (limited) access to attorney advice.
 Unlike some competitors, Rocket Lawyer’s documents are immediately available after creation.